How to do business in China: 6 tips exporters need to know

 6. Carefully negotiate contracts

 Carefully review contracts, including tricky questions such as payment schedules and provision of letters of credit.
-“It’s extremely important to get good advice before finalizing terms,” Nankivell says.
+Be sure to get solid expert advice before finalizing any terms.